vaulty-co/docs/docs/reference/transformations.md

 }
 ```

-Type of transformation should be set in "type" attribute.
+Type of transformation should be set in `type` attribute.
 Following transformation types are supported:

-- json - use selector (a-la json path) to find element for transformation
+- json - use selector (a-la JSON path) to find element for transformation
 - regexp - use regular expressions to find what should be transformed

-Each transformation has own set of attributes.
+Each transformation has its own set of attributes.

 ### Json

-Each json transformation will try to perform action on element specified by path.
-If body is not a valid json, then action is not performed and body stays as is.
+Each json transformation will try to act on the element specified by path.
+If the body is not a valid JSON, then the action is not performed and body stays as is.

-Json transformation has attribute **expression** which specifies path of element for transformation.
+Json transformation has attribute **expression** which specifies the path of element for transformation.
 A path is in dot syntax, such as "user.email" or "card.number".
-Vaulty uses [gjson](https://github.com/tidwall/gjson) and [sjson](https://github.com/tidwall/sjson) Go packages to modify json document.
+Vaulty uses [gjson](https://github.com/tidwall/gjson) and [sjson](https://github.com/tidwall/sjson) Go packages to modify JSON document.
 For complete information on path syntax, please check [GJSON Syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).
 Here are how paths may look like:

 ```
 card.number